particle-iot/spark-sdk-ios/README.md

 ```

 #### Get an instance of a device
-Get a device instance by its ID
+Get a device instance by its ID:

 **Objective-C**
 ```objc
 __block SparkDevice *myOtherDevice;